jo-hoe/selenium-crawler/README.md

 A simple, opinionated Selenium WebDriver setup optimized for web scraping with Chrome.
 Designed for quick, lightweight data extraction, especially in Dockerized environments.

+The project is not in any way affiliated with Selenium other than using it as a dependency.

 ## Features

 - Chrome WebDriver configuration for scraping